matthieupi/protofunc/README.md

 ## 🌟 **Conclusion**

-With Pytofunc, you can write **readable, modular, and functional pipelines** that simplify your code and supercharge your workflows.
-Whether you're working on data pipelines, mathematical computations, or debugging, Pytofunc gives you the power of functional programming without the complexity.
+With Pyrofunc, you can write **readable, modular, and functional pipelines** that simplify your code and supercharge your workflows.
+Whether you're working on data pipelines, mathematical computations, or debugging, Pyrofunc gives you the power of functional programming without the complexity.

-Give Pytofunc a try, and take your Python code to the next level! 🚀
+Give Pyrofunc a try, and take your Python code to the next level! 🚀